StuffMaster78/Acad-system-debug/docs/USER_GUIDES/CLIENT_USER_GUIDE.md

 A: Orders can be cancelled before payment.
 After payment, contact support.

 **Q: How do I request a revision?**
-A: Open the order, click "Request Revision", provide instructions, and submit.
+A: Open the order, check the revision eligibility banner (green = free, amber = may require payment), click "Request Revision", provide instructions, and submit.

+**Q: How long do I have for free revisions?**
+A: Free revisions are available within a specified window after order completion.
+Check the revision eligibility banner on your order page for exact dates.

 **Q: What if I'm not satisfied with the work?**
 A: Request a revision or open a dispute through the order page.